Auto Unlocking your Mac using an Apple Watch is a valuable feature to avoid entering your password each and every time you want to browse the web.

 On Apple Watch:

-- Swipe up on the watch face to open the control center on Apple Watch
+- Swipe up on the watch face to open the control center.

-- Tap on Airplane Mode to switch off all radios
+- Tap on Airplane Mode to switch off all connections.

-- After a minute, tap Airplane Mode again to restart radios.
+- After a minute, tap Airplane Mode again to reconnect.

 On your Mac: